-UK visa English language requirements set out the CEFR level you must demonstrate at each stage of the immigration journey, from initial visa entry through to settlement and citizenship.
-Most work and settlement routes require CEFR Level B1 in 2026, while Student visas at degree level require B2, initial spouse visas require A1, and healthcare professional regulators (NMC, GMC) require C1.
-Critically, Statement of Changes HC 1691 (laid 5 March 2026) raises the ILR settlement standard from B1 to B2 across most settlement routes from 26 March 2027 — affecting Skilled Worker, Family, Long Residence, and other settlement applicants.
-This guide covers the complete CEFR framework, what "UKVI CEFR threshold met" means on your SELT certificate, approved Secure English Language Tests (SELTs) for 2026, route-by-route requirements, the upcoming B2 settlement standard, and the eight exemption categories under Appendix English Language.
+UK visa English requirements set the CEFR level you must demonstrate at each stage, from entry through settlement and citizenship.
+In 2026, Skilled Worker, Scale-up, and High Potential Individual visas require B2 for first-time applicants (raised from B1 on 8 January 2026), Student degree-level visas require B2, initial spouse visas require A1, and current settlement requires B1.
+Critically, HC 1691 (laid 5 March 2026) raises the ILR settlement standard from B1 to B2 from 26 March 2027 across most routes.
+This guide covers the CEFR framework, the "UKVI CEFR threshold met" statement, approved SELTs, route-by-route requirements, and the eight Appendix English Language exemptions.

 - CEFR Levels Explained for UK Visas